sumayyah-rahman/STAGE-Audra-Langues/README.md

 ## Project scope

-The current scope of the project focuses on the **student side only**.
+The current scope of the project focuses on both student's and teacher's side.

 Included:
 - student login page,
+- student create account page,
+- forget password page,
 - student dashboard,
 - personal information page,
 - progress page,
-- AI training page for oral conversation practice.
+- AI training page for oral conversation practice,
+- teacher's page to send instructions to the AI,
+- teacher's page to read summary done by AI for every session.

 The AI conversation area is integrated directly into the **AI Training** page instead of appearing as a widget (initial idea).